Touring After the Apocalypse: Characters

+A woman who educated Youko and Airi by video link as a teacher in the shelter.
+Youko calls her "Big Sis".
+She appears in flashbacks and through videos and photos, but is not shown otherwise as having a living body.

 Media

 Manga

 Written and illustrated by Sakae Saito, Touring After the Apocalypse began serialization in ASCII Media Works' seinen manga magazine Dengeki Maoh on September 26, 2020.
-Its chapters have been compiled into eight tankōbon volumes as of October 2025.
+Its chapters have been compiled into nine tankōbon volumes as of June 2026.

 During their panel at Sakura-Con 2022, Yen Press announced that they had licensed the series for English publication.